International | Local | Politics | Science | Business | Entertainment | Weather | Opinion

 Sisamouth smiled and waved the stress away.

 “Arjun Khalsa-Bajracharya, they.
 Born in Kuala Lumpur, grew up around the world as an ERA brat.
 I always knew the door was wide open if I ever wanted to join the ERA myself, and I never got a straight answer on how that’s not nepotism.
-Anyway, I found a neat bioengineering track and I’m wrapping up my dissertation now.”
+Anyway, I found a neat bioengineering track in Abuja and I’m wrapping up my dissertation now.”

 “Emmanuel Olukolade, he.
 I grew up six subway stops from here, and I just got back from a geological survey in Chile.”

-Sisamouth cleared his throat and spoke with his full gravitas.
+Sisamouth cleared his throat and spoke with full gravitas.
 “Thank you all, and I won’t delay the point of this any longer.
 You are the finalists for humanity’s first extrasolar mission.”

 “Rest assured, you have no obligation to accept, and can walk out the door right now.
 After this briefing, you will have a three-month break with a stipend of ten million naira before your final decisions are due.
 Do anything you want - visit family, travel the world, reflect in private.
 But if you reveal your role in this, no matter how solid your evidence, you will be blacklisted and disavowed as a glory-seeking liar.
 This is for your own good - fame is bad enough when you don’t have to make the biggest choice of your lives.”